-Deterministic calculation of coastal erosion extents based on storm demand identified that approximately 250m of Bay Road was at risk of erosion as a result of a 100year ARI storm event under present day sea levels.
-Under future projected sea level rise, the full length of Bay Road adjacent to the Long Beach foreshore (~530m in length) is at risk of erosion.
+Deterministic calculation of coastal erosion extents based on storm demand identified that the eastern sections of Bay Road was at risk of erosion as a result of a 100year ARI storm event under present day sea levels.
+Under future projected sea level rise, the full length of Bay Road adjacent to the Long Beach foreshore is at risk of erosion.